Secondary metabolite

-Secondary metabolites, also called specialised metabolites, toxins, secondary products, or natural products, are organic compounds produced by any lifeform, e.g. bacteria, fungi, animals, or plants, which are not directly involved in the normal growth, development, or reproduction of the organism.
+Secondary metabolites, also called specialised metabolites, secondary products, or natural products, are organic compounds produced by any lifeform, e.g. bacteria, archaea, fungi, animals, or plants, which are not directly involved in the normal growth, development, or reproduction of the organism.
 Instead, they generally mediate ecological interactions, which may produce a selective advantage for the organism by increasing its survivability or fecundity.
 Specific secondary metabolites are often restricted to a narrow set of species within a phylogenetic group.
 Secondary metabolites often play an important role in plant defense against herbivory and other interspecies defenses.
 Humans use secondary metabolites as medicines, flavourings, pigments, and recreational drugs.

-The term secondary metabolite was first coined by Albrecht Kossel, a 1910 Nobel Prize laureate for medicine and physiology in 1910.
+The term secondary metabolite was first coined by Albrecht Kossel, the 1910 Nobel Prize laureate for medicine and physiology.
 30 years later a Polish botanist Friedrich Czapek described secondary metabolites as end products of nitrogen metabolism.

 Secondary metabolites commonly mediate antagonistic interactions, such as competition and predation, as well as mutualistic ones such as pollination and resource mutualisms.
 Usually, secondary metabolites are confined to a specific lineage or even species, though there is considerable evidence that horizontal transfer across species or genera of entire pathways plays an important role in bacterial (and, likely, fungal) evolution.
 Research also shows that secondary metabolism can affect different species in varying ways.
 In the same forest, four separate species of arboreal marsupial folivores reacted differently to a secondary metabolite in eucalypts.
 This shows that differing types of secondary metabolites can be the split between two herbivore ecological niches.
 Additionally, certain species evolve to resist secondary metabolites and even use them for their own benefit.
 For example, monarch butterflies have evolved to be able to eat milkweed (Asclepias) despite the presence of toxic cardiac glycosides.
 The butterflies are not only resistant to the toxins, but are actually able to benefit by actively sequestering them, which can lead to the deterrence of predators.